Aliases for RING1 Gene

 GeneCards Summary for RING1 Gene

 RING1 (Ring Finger Protein 1) is a Protein Coding gene.
-Diseases associated with RING1 include adenoiditis and occult macular dystrophy.
-Among its related pathways are Cellular Senescence and Protein Stability.
+Diseases associated with RING1 include occult macular dystrophy and adenoiditis.
+Among its related pathways are Transport to the Golgi and subsequent modification and Cellular Senescence.
 GO annotations related to this gene include chromatin binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is RNF2.

 UniProtKB/Swiss-Prot for RING1 Gene